mingvase/react-native-tesseract/README.md

 Sets the path for the trained data.
 Set it to a user path to allow on-the-fly downloading, which is convenient!

+**Important** This path has to end with a directory called `tessdata`.
+Its just a quirk of how the tesseract pod works.

 ## async setFastMode(isFast: Boolean)

 Set whether to use less-accurate tesseract only mode (default) or the slower but more-accurage tesseract+cube method.